tretoef-estrella/sloane-coherence-records/README.md

 # sloane-coherence-records

-> **Five world-record packings in Grassmannian coherence — (d=4, n=64) hlc and (d=3, n=14) dgm**
+> **Six world-record packings in Grassmannian coherence — (d=4, n=64) hlc, (d=3, n=14) dgm, and (d=4, n=48) hlc**
 >
-> Independent researcher, Madrid · Mac M2 single-thread · Two Game of Sloanes cells.
+> Independent researcher, Madrid · Mac M2 single-thread · Three Game of Sloanes cells.

 ---

 ## At a glance

 On May 12, 2026, the longstanding world record for the minimum-coherence packing of 64 unit vectors in complex 4-dimensional space (held by Henry Cohn et al.) was beaten **twice in a single day** using a novel optimisation paradigm developed by a self-taught researcher running on a personal Mac M2 laptop, in collaboration with the AI assistant Claude (Anthropic).
 Each of the first two record runs took approximately 5 minutes of wall time on a single CPU thread throttled to 25%.
-Four days later, on May 16, 2026, a second optimisation engine produced two further records in the same cell.
-On May 17, 2026, the same methodology — adapted to a different Game of Sloanes cell — produced a sub-Mixon packing for cell (3, 14).
+Four days later, on May 16, 2026, a second optimisation engine produced two further records in the same cell, and a fourth optimisation engine produced a sub-Cohn packing in the adjacent cell (4, 48).
+On May 17, 2026, the same methodology — adapted to a third Game of Sloanes cell — produced a sub-Mixon packing for cell (3, 14).

 | Holder | Cell | Date | μ (coherence) | Worst pair | Gap vs. baseline | Engine |
 |:---|:---:|:---|:---|:---:|:---|:---|